MLB Awards Odds: MVP, Cy Young, Rookie of the Year & Manager of the Year Odds

 🥇 NL Rookie of the Year Odds

-Dylan Crews enters 2025 as the favorite for NL Rookie of the Year.
+Dylan Crews (+5000) entered the 2025 as the favorite for NL Rookie of the Year, but he’s fallen out of the race.
 Over the past 10 seasons, eight winners have been hitters, but like the AL, P Paul Skenes won last year’s award.
 Here are the current NL ROY odds:

 Last year’s winner, Paul Skenes, secured the award with a 1.96 ERA, 0.95 WHIP and 170 strikeouts.
-Although no one will likely repeat Skenes’ rookie year, look for dominant performances from the rookie class, with Crews and Shaw leading the charge.
+Although no one will likely repeat Skenes’ rookie year, look for dominant performances from the rookie class.

 🧢 MLB Manager of the Year Odds